bhumit070/jseassy/README.md

-#This is a test-npm package
+<h1>This is a package to deal with complex js functions and make it easy </h1>

 to install it run